-In Vedic Astrology, the planet Venus (Shukra) is often associated with the deity Goddess Lakshmi.
+According to Vedic Astrology, the planet Venus (Shukra) is often associated with the deity Goddess Lakshmi.
 The word ‘Lakshmi’ comes from the Sanskrit word ‘Laksha’, which means to perceive, it also means ‘aim’ or ‘goal’.
 Lakshmi is the Goddess who enables the achievement of a goal through astute perception.
-She is also, therefore, connected with the overarching goals or the purusharthas of life as outlined in Vedic wisdom – Dharma (cosmic law, natural law), Artha (wealth), Kama (desire) and Moksha (liberation).
-The astrological chart reflects these goals, and a predominance towards one or more of them can make one person’s life purpose seem at variance with another’s.
-Ultimately, we all yearn for peace, for well-being, for delight and ‘sukha’ – that state of bliss or happiness, which often seems elusive when viewed only as a product of the outer world experience.
+She is also, therefore, connected with the overarching goals or the purusharthas of life as outlined in Vedic philosophy – Dharma (cosmic law that upholds and uplifts, natural law that supports), Artha (wealth, resources and means to accomplish), Kama (desire and longing) and Moksha (liberation, freedom and expansion).

 Venus is often visible as one of the brightest stars in the late evening or early morning sky.
 Goddess Lakshmi is the giver of wealth, beauty and abundance, and these qualities have traditionally been associated with Venus in all cultures.
-She that shines in the sky also shines within our hearts and minds as lovedevotion and the refinement of expression.
-From her is the light of the Great Goddess that shines through life itself, and how abundantly she has given to our world, and continues to give.
+She who shines in the sky also shines within our hearts and minds as love, devotion and the refinement of expression.
+From her is the light of the Great Goddess that illuminates the joy of life itself, often experienced as a sense of inner abundance.

 Fridays are the days of the Goddess in general, especially Venus.
 Any sadhana or spiritual practice connected with awakening the divine feminine energies within our life experience is best done on Fridays, if you must pick just one day of the week for it.